angrymarker/BardMac-sicPlayer/README.md

 ensure keybindings are set as per bardmusicplayer settings

-to run:
+In game :
 open up bard perform mode in FFXIV with instrument of choice.

 run cmd line:
-  python3 BardMac-sicPlayer.py "path/To/MidiFile/song.midi"
+  python3 BardMac-sicPlayer.py

 Switch back to FFXIV in performance mode, and rock out